GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 |     | other | 25.405797 | 1630 | 1 | 124.5253496 |
 |     | scorpionfly | 11.600000 | 29 | 1 | 14.1350628 |

-This comparison can be illustrated in the histogram (Fig. 8).
+This comparison can be illustrated in the histogram **(Fig. 10)**.
 Many groups seem to show higher movement activity on the yellow and patterned plates than on the blue one.
 Only ants and some bees were more active on the blue plate.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph03.png" caption="The distribution of the number of records per insect category, subdivided by color chart." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph03.png" caption="**Figure 10:** The distribution of the number of records per insect category, subdivided by color chart." %}

 ##### Conclusion: Specific movement per color